pravinkedia/CP4DAWSCLONE/README.md

 (https://github.com/pravinkedia/CP4DAWSCLONE/blob/main/Errors_to_neglect.png)

+15. Check and Delete the jobs that are hanging from the clone reinstate process

+check the left over pods

+oc get pods -A | grep -v Completed | grep 0/

+Find the left over jobs

+oc get jobs -A  | grep <based on above list>

+Delete the left over jobs

+oc delete job <job names>

 ### Reinstate for new OpenShift cluster with OCP and CP4D pre-installed.

 1. We assume that the cpd-meta-ops already exists with operator pods.